 After digital printing, the textile prints are made up.
 With further processing, there are many possibilities: Any format can be achieved by assembling the printed webs or any shape and size can be made up by cutting.

-We deliver high-precision assembly in careful manual work such as cut to size, reinforced edges, eyelets, provided with hemstitch and with piping and Velcro.
+We supply high-precision packaging, carefully handcrafted, cut to size, reinforced at the edges, eyelets, provided with hemstitching and with piping and Velcro.

 Since we process a wide range of fabrics, each material requires special processing.
 Various cutting processes, cold cut or hot cut, are used here.